On this page, we will look at the following issues:

 You can also modify the handout and notes masters in the same way.

 PowerPoint contains ready-made design templates or themes, with which you can create presentations that are unified in appearance.
 However, many of the templates will look so familiar to your audience that you had better use the design templates of your own organisation.
-UH has its own design templates, for example.
+University of Helsinki has its own design templates (sign in to University material bank), for example.

 Themes contain a unified colour scheme, formatting and style, so when you select a theme for your presentation, it replaces the master and other formatting you have chosen for your presentation.
 Each slide you insert into the presentation will be formatted according to the theme, whatever its layout.